-All students will take classes in the College of Arts and Sciences at some point, as it offers the most majors over a wide variety of disciplines as well as many of the required classes in the university's liberal arts core curriculum.
+All students will take classes in the College of Arts and Sciences, as it offers the most majors over a wide variety of disciplines as well as many changes here of the required classes in the university's liberal arts core curriculum.
 From biochemistry and international studies to theatre and political science, the programs in this college provide a rich opportunity for creating courses of study that reflect today's interdisciplinary job market.
 In fact, more than 70 percent of the college's students carry a minor, and many take double majors.
 Research is a key feature, and last year alone, more than 100 students engaged in research with faculty members that resulted in co-authoring papers and presenting at university, state and regional research conferences.
 In addition to six preprofessional options, the college offers a five-year BS/MS degree in criminal justice.

 The College of Arts & Sciences is the oldest and largest undergraduate college at Niagara University.
 It hosts a dedicated faculty, committed to excellence in teaching and research, and encourages all students to develop their intellectual, moral and spiritual potential.
 The College provides a learning environment where students are offered opportunities for intellectual and personal growth through a variety of liberal arts programs.

 The College of Arts & Sciences offers a rich array of degree programs, minors, and general education courses that encourage students to grow and develop into well-rounded, multi-talented individuals.
 The diversity of offerings within the College allows the flexibility to pursue unique interests through minors, double majors, honors programs, internships, study abroad, and research courses.
 Annually, over 70% of our graduates complete at least one minor or double major, increasing their interdisciplinary knowledge and career flexibility.

 Outstanding and Dynamic Faculty